-In recent years culture has become the primary currency of politics – from the identity politics that characterised the American 2016 election to the push back against Western universalism in much of the non-Western world.
+In recent years culture has become the primary currency of politics – from the identity politics that characterized the 2016 American election to the pushback against Western universalism in much of the non-Western world.

 Much less noticed is the rise of a new political entity, the civilizational state.
-In this pioneering book renowned political philosopher Christopher Coker looks in-depth at two countries that now claim this title: Xi Jinping’s China and Vladimir Putin’s Russia.
-He also discusses the Islamic caliphate, a virtual and aspirational civilizational state that is unlikely to fade despite the recent setbacks suffered by Isis.
+In this pioneering book, the renowned political philosopher Christopher Coker looks in depth at two countries that now claim this title: Xi Jinping’s China and Vladimir Putin’s Russia.
+He also discusses the Islamic caliphate, a virtual and aspirational civilizational state that is unlikely to fade despite the recent setbacks suffered by ISIS.
 The civilizational state, he contends, is an idea whose time has come.
-For whilst civilizations themselves may not clash, civilizational states appear to be set on challenging the rules of the international order that the West takes for granted.
-China seems anxious to revise them, Russia to break them while Islamists would like to throw away the rule book altogether.
-When seen in the round, Coker argues these challenges could be enough to give birth to a new post-liberal international order.
+For, while civilizations themselves may not clash, civilizational states appear to be set on challenging the rules of the international order that the West takes for granted.
+China seems anxious to revise them, Russia to break them, while Islamists would like to throw away the rule book altogether.
+Coker argues that, when seen in the round, these challenges could be enough to give birth to a new post-liberal international order.